OrchardCMS/OrchardDoc/docs/Documentation/First-steps-into-Orchard.markdown

 * **Content:** Data that is typically displayed on the front-end website.
 I use this term as a generic way of calling anything that is user-generated.

 * **[Content Type &amp; Item](Creating-custom-content-types)**: A **content type** is like a dynamic class; it defines a structure of data for a specific type of content.
 That structure can be changed, even by the administrator.
 A **content item** is an instance of content type.
 So, BlogPost can be a content type, and when you write one, that one is a content item.

 * **[Content Part](Writing-a-content-part)**: Because many content types share many aspects; these aspects can be created independently and reused in each content type.
 That's what a content part is.
-Eg: A blog post can have comments; a photo can also have comments; so, instead of implementing the "comments" feature twice, we can create it as a content part and reuse it for both content types.
+E.g.: A blog post can have comments; a photo can also have comments; so, instead of implementing the "comments" feature twice, we can create it as a content part and reuse it for both content types.

 * **[Content Field](Creating-a-custom-field-type)**: In the same spirit of reusability, we can have smaller types that must behave in a certain way.
-Eg: Most content types will need Date, phone number, email address, etc. They aren't simple properties since we can attach some behavior (like validation rules) but they aren't content parts either (too "small").
+E.g.: Most content types will need Date, phone number, email address, etc. They aren't simple properties since we can attach some behavior (like validation rules) but they aren't content parts either (too "small").
 * **Record**: In order to be able to save a content type/part (in a SQL database), it needs to be "linked" to a record.
 It is a class with all the properties that should be saved.
-Eg: A Map part must save its coordinates (Latitude &amp; Longitude), so it will be linked to a record with these two properties; and Orchard will do the rest to load/save it.
+E.g.: A Map part must save its coordinates (Latitude &amp; Longitude), so it will be linked to a record with these two properties; and Orchard will do the rest to load/save it.
 You will not have to deal with records unless you [develop your own module](Getting-Started-with-Modules).
 But it is useful to understand this concept in case you encounter it.

 Note that a content type can only have one of each kind of content parts.
 But it can have many fields of the same kind.
 The reason is in the semantic meaning of these concepts.
 For example, a blog post can only have one commenting aspect and it can have many dates (creation date, last update date, etc.).